visha007/cmpt479_term_proj_repo/README.md

 # Run all tests for the first time (builds dependency cache)
 pytest --ekstazi

-# Simulate a code change
+# Simulate a code change in test project
 echo "# random change" >> src/click/core.py

-# Run tests again — only those affected by the change will run
+# Re-run tests — only those affected by the change will run
 pytest --ekstazi

-# Run once more with no changes — no tests should run
+# Re-run once more with no changes - no new tests should run (compare results across runs)
 pytest --ekstazi
 ```